less/less-docs/content/home/using.md

+---
+title: Server-side usage
+---

-Less can be used on the command line via npm, downloaded as a script file for the browser or used in a wide variety of third party tools.
+> Less can be used on the command line via npm, downloaded as a script file for the browser or used in a wide variety of third party tools.
 See the [Usage](usage.html) section for more detailed information.

-# Server-side usage

 ## Installation